FLAIR-IISc/Intro-to-NLP-Jan-2024/README.md

 ### Announcements

-- [New] Jan 9, 2024: The quiz to assess the pre-requisites would be held in CDS 102 and CDS 202 during the class hours on Thursday (Jan 11).
-The quiz will be conducted through google forms, so don't forget to carry your phone or laptop.
+- [New] Jan 9, 2024: The quiz to assess the pre-requisites would be held in CDS 102 ~~CDS 202~~ (and if required CDS rooms 419 and 208) during the class hours on Thursday (Jan 11).
+The quiz will be conducted through google forms, so don't forget to carry your laptop or phone.

 ### Course Schedule